jlcarr/LeetCode/README.md

 - **Memory**: 20.1 MB
 - **Solution**: Strip the string of non-alphanumeric characters, then compare with its reverse.

+### Problem 126
+- **Name**: Word Ladder II
+- **Runtime**: 103 ms
+- **Memory**: 14.2 MB
+- **Solution**: BFS twice: the first time from beginWord to endWord to find the optimal distances to nodes along the path, then in reverse from endWord to beginWord to find the paths.
+This ensures that we only record the full paths for nodes that will on an optimal path.
+I included 2 ways to find neighboring nodes: by going over all letter-swap choices on each node (slower), or making a list of positions to swap letters from, each containing a map from the string with that letter removed to their corresponding words in wordList.

 ### Problem 128
 - **Name**: Longest Consecutive Sequence
 - **Runtime**: 371 ms